kadir014/nova-physics/README.md

 # Documentation
-You can access the documentations [here](https://nova-physics.rtfd.io).
+You can access the documentation [here](https://nova-physics.rtfd.io).